Beta

 Developed without an audience in mind Identified primary and secondary audiences for a variety of products using the same data infrastructure

-Paid for by a single philanthropic funder as a one-time, high cost project Funded by eight philanthropic partners who anticipate using the data as both a baseline and a measure of progress over time for their other investments in Detroit
+Paid for by a single philanthropic funder as a one-time, high cost project Funded by ten partners who anticipate using the data as both a baseline and a measure of progress over time for their investments in Detroit

 Scoped as a fully conceived project, designed from start to finish, and implemented accordingly Used a phased approach to conduct smaller, low-cost tests along the way to learn at a small scale and build from there, while also documenting and publishing lessons learned along the way